deserat/periodic-nextjs/README.md

 ## WTF?

-This is a website serving frontend using NextJS an example for the Periodic headless CMS.
-It won't work for you just yet.
-Give me a few days, there are other repo's and tools at play.
+This is a website frontend using NextJS an example for the Periodic headless CMS.
+It probably won't work for you just yet.
+Give me a few days, I've got people to build and houses to see.

 Right now all it does is recurse a tree and build pages in a hierarchial way.

-The pages builds can befound in my experimental api https://github.com/deserat/periodic/tree/main/api
+The pages built can befound in my experimental api https://github.com/deserat/periodic/tree/main/api .
+Did you notice it's not an API?
+Ya me too.
+That will change.

-Those pages can by made to run by setting up NextJS.
+Those pages can be made to run by setting up NextJS.

 then